APTrust/dart/README_Dart3.md

 Then start DART 3 in debug mode in VS Code.
 From there, you can use DART through http://localhost:8444.

+Also, not that a number of tests call util.ProjectRoot(), which actually comes from Dart Runner's util code and points to Dart Runner's project root.
+If you have installed the Dart Runner dependency (which is listed in go.mod and **should**) be installed automatically by Go, then util.ProjectRoot() will point to the root directory of your local copy of Dart Runner.

 ## Releasing

 Since we're in very early alpha phase, we don't have a formal release process yet.
 For now, we build the app as decribed under [Building](#Building) below and then manually copy it to our S3 public download bucket.